ALL the Fish Camp Restaurants in Florida You’re Going to Want to Visit

 You know you want to be here.
 Photo courtesy of Geiger Key Marina.

 Geiger Key is located before you get to Key West – about 10 miles – which, for us, makes it one of those best-kept secrets (like Stock Island) because you can stay here (at their RV park) and visit Key West.
 The best of both worlds as you can get some P & Q, have some peaceful down time, after a day of bar sampling in downtown Key West.
-Or if you don’t have an RV you can still meander up here for lunch or dinner – and breakfast on the weekends with bottomless mimosas! – and get away from the hullabaloo.
+Or if you don’t have an RV you can still meander up here for lunch or dinner – and breakfast on Sundays with bottomless mimosas! – and get away from the hullabaloo.

 Check their Facebook page and Instagram for more info, photos, and live music schedule.

 Have we missed any Fish Camp Restaurants in Florida?
-Let us know in the comments.

-Soon we’ll bring you our comprehensive list of fish camp lodging in Florida.
+At some point we’ll bring you our comprehensive list of fish camp lodging in Florida.
 But first a celebratory glass of wine – this round-up took awhile!

 Leave a Reply